-With the right upgrades and care, you can enjoy years of target shooting with your new Glock.
+With the right upgrades and care, like custom handgun holsters, you can enjoy years of target shooting with your new Glock.
 Even if you are new to handguns, there are plenty of things you can do at home yourself.
 Gather up a few basic household items like isopropyl alcohol and high-quality parts and customize your firearm.

 - Change Out the Trigger

 A smooth trigger makes shooting more fun, quicker, and more accurate.
 Glock triggers are notorious for their poor travel distance and stickiness.
 Luckily, they are incredibly easy to change out and upgrade.
 Look for a Glock drop in trigger group that you can swap out in well under an hour, even if you have no gunsmithing experience at all.
 In addition to giving you a smoother pull and a quicker reset, a new trigger group can be customized in a variety of colors to complement your other upgrades.

 Worn or damaged firing pins and springs are a common cause of misfires.
 If you’ve noticed wear or a rough patch on your firing pin, it may be time to do a little repair work.
 Replacing a firing pin and its accompanying spring is a relatively straightforward operation.

 Enhanced grips are easy to achieve at home with either heat or by applying decal grips.
 Stippling is a great permanent solution that involves melting the polymer frame of your firearm.
 A soldering iron or wood-burning tool can be used to get uniform shapes, although a random dot pattern may be the best-and most forgiving-place to start.

 - Add Optics